sinabehmanesh/dadjokes/README.md

 # Linux-tools
-This repo contains tools and jokes I made about daily Linux usage!
+This repo contains tools and jokes I made about my daily Linux usage!

 ## Tools